 Finally, while CROCS has been developed and explored in this paper in the context of smart-meter data, the framework is certainly applicable to a broader class of problems where synchronised \textit{and} asynchronous similarities across sub-periods are of interest.
-For instance, household water consumption is highly analogous, where daily profiles of water use could be clustered in stage one, with stage two then grouping households by the distribution of these patterns.
-Electric vehicle charging time series provides another example, where individual charging sessions provide an analogue of the stage one ``sub-periods'' to be characterised with typical charging curves, while stage two would group drivers or charging sites according to the mix of sessions they exhibit, likely supporting infrastructure planning, and grid integration.
-Beyond time series, CROCS could also be applied to domains with repeated feature-described events across multiple entities, such as sports analytics or retail.
+For instance, household water consumption is highly analogous \cite{Steffelbauer2021,Malinowski2022}, where daily profiles of water use could be clustered in stage one, with stage two then grouping households by the distribution of these patterns.
+Electric vehicle charging time series provide another example, where individual charging sessions provide an analogue of the stage one ``sub-periods'' to be characterised with typical charging curves, while stage two would group drivers or charging sites according to the mix of sessions they exhibit, likely supporting infrastructure planning and grid integration.
+More generally, CROCS could be applied wherever long time series can be segmented into recurring periods --- for example retail demand cycles, machine operation cycles, or climate patterns.
+Beyond time series, it could also be extended to domains with repeated feature-described events across multiple entities, such as sports analytics or retail transaction data.
 In these cases, stage one would cluster event-level feature vectors and stage two would group entities (players or teams, customers or users) according to their prototypical features discovered in stage one.
 These examples are far from exhaustive, but they illustrate the broader potential of CROCS to uncover interpretable behavioural structures across a wide variety of dataset formats and domains.